Aagya-maker/Text-to-Speech-Pronunciation-with-Python/README.md

 # Text-to-Speech-Pronunciation-with-Python
-Text-to-Speech Pronunciation with Python (using espeak)
+Text-to-Speech Pronunciation with Python (using espeak) - Used and Ran in Ubuntu